 Other World Languages

-We envision that students graduating from the Elementary School will be fluent in English and in their mother tongue (or a second language for our English speakers).
+We envision that students graduating from the Lower School will be fluent in English and in their mother tongue (or a second language for our English speakers).
 Many of our students come with strong skills in Mandarin, or (Bahasa) Malay or another language.
 Therefore, during language time, students with mother tongue proficiency in a language other than English will take lessons to further develop their academic ability in that language.
 The expanding range of languages will follow a state or national curriculum.

 For students whose mother tongue is English, or for language groups that are very small, students will study Mandarin or (Bahasa) Malay as a second language.
 These lessons will be introduced in a fun way, incorporating music and games, while progressing to vocabulary building, grammar and other conventions of the respective languages.

-The numeracy program in the Elementary School is designed to be a balanced, challenging program based on mastery and fluency.
+The numeracy program in the Lower School is designed to be a balanced, challenging program based on mastery and fluency.
 By mastery, we ensure that students fully understand a concept and receive extra help until they get there.
 By fluency, we work with students (and parents) so that students can perform calculations quickly and accurately, thus giving them a strong platform for further study of mathematics.
 In the primary school, all strands of mathematics are covered – including number, pattern, measurement, geometry (shape and space) and data management.
 Teachers and students use manipulatives (such as fraction pies, counting blocks and play clocks), technology, chess, and other activities and resources to build mathematical thinking.

 Science, including Engineering (STEM)